jstnstwrt/sqlalchemy-restaurant-database/README.md

 ## First

-Execute the database_setup.py file.
+Execute the database_setup.py file to build the database tables.

 ## Second

+Execute the lots_of)menus.py file to populate the database with lots of items.

+## Third

-Execute the populate_tables.py file.
+Execute the crud_operations.py file.